• Skip to primary navigation

 Instructions

-• Cut the butternut squash into cubes.
+• Cut 1 Butternut squash into cubes.

-• Mix the squash with 1 tablespoon oil and roast at 180°C/350°F/Gas 4 for 40 minutes
+• Mix the squash with 1 tablespoon Olive oil and roast for 40 minutes

-• Add the rice and cook for 2-3 minutes, coating the rice in the oil.
+• Add 270 g Risotto (arborio) rice and cook for 2-3 minutes, coating the rice in the oil.

-1 Butternut squash, 4 tablespoon Creme fraiche, 2 tablespoon Fresh basil, 50 g Parmesan, Sea salt and black pepper
+• Stir in the butternut squash, 4 tablespoon Creme fraiche, 50 g Parmesan, 2 tablespoon Fresh basil and 1 pinch Sea salt and ground black pepper.

-• Mix well.
+• Mix well and serve.

-• Top with more basil and pine nuts.
+• Top with more basil and Pine nuts.

 • You could swap the arborio rice for brown rice for extra nutrition, however it would change the cooking time.